airctic/icevision/docs/DOCKER.md

 ## Quick Start: Use IceVision Docker Container

-To jumpstart using mantisshrimp package without manually installing it and its dependencies, use our docker container!
+To jumpstart using icevision package without manually installing it and its dependencies, use our docker container!

 Please, follow the 3 steps: